Last updated October 2023

 Pawprint Veterinary Practice employs three vets, who each see 15 animals a day and charge $120 per appointment.
 Each vet has one no-show per day.
 For the business, that’s three missed appointments each day – and the costs quickly add up:

-Now you know how much no-shows are costing your business, it’s time to do something about it.
-While you’ll never be able to eliminate them completely, you can significantly reduce no-shows with a few simple strategies.
+Now you know how much no-shows cost your business, it’s time to do something about it.
+While you’ll probably never be able to eliminate them completely, you can significantly reduce no-shows with a few simple strategies.

-- Use automated SMS reminders.
+- Send SMS reminders.
 Reduce the chance of a customer simply forgetting their appointment with automated reminders.
-For inspiration, see our 7 top tips for sending automated SMS appointment reminders.
+For inspiration, read our guide to SMS appointment reminders.

 - Ask for a ‘Y’ or ‘N’.
 As part of your text message reminder, ask the customer to reply ‘Y’ if they are coming, and ‘N’ if they need to reschedule or cancel.